Maintained by NextGen Coastal — $342M under management in OC & LA

 Are bedbugs a habitability issue?

 Yes.
-Under Civil Code §1954.600 et seq., landlords must disclose bedbug history and cannot rent a unit with a known, untreated infestation.
-Once an infestation is reported, the landlord has a duty to retain a licensed pest control operator and treat the unit at the landlord's expense.
-Attempting to charge the tenant for bedbug treatment is usually a losing position unless you can prove the tenant brought them in.
+Civil Code §1954.600 et seq. requires disclosure of known bedbug history and prohibits renting a unit with a known untreated infestation.
+Once an infestation is reported, the landlord has to retain a licensed pest control operator and treat at landlord expense.
+Charging the tenant for treatment generally fails unless there's clean evidence the tenant brought them in.

-Can a tenant call code enforcement without telling the landlord first?
+Can a tenant call code enforcement without warning the landlord?

 Talk to NGC →